oalt/specif-mongodb-backend/README.md

 ## Import data after startup

 Now the SpecIF-Backend service and the MongoDB database should run.
-You can now open a browser and open the URL `https://localhost:888` to show the hompepage of the API.
+You can now open a browser and open the URL `https://localhost:888` to show the homepage of the API.

 ![API homepage](./documentation/images/Homepage.PNG)